May 29, 2020

 WAR OF THE SATELLITES (1958)

 Roger Corman's rock-bottom budget for this film would put one comfortably in a mid-range Audi today.
 He directed and produced this sixty-six-minute, double-billed, imaginative film released by Allied Artists.
-The frenetic, driving score with percussive xylophone by Walter Greene opens and closes the film like a mid-Sixties science fiction television series.
-Coupled with the trendy, opening animated graphicsa Corman trademarkand strategic placement of bold text, it suggests the viewer will hardly be able to contain themselves for an hour.
-You may have seen this one before.
-In traditional crime thriller fashion, this is the oft-told tale of the evil twin.
-Except there are no darkened alleys or shadowy skyscrapers.
-No low, dramatic camera angles.
-No snappy dialogue.
-No fedora hats.
-All the tension takes place aboard a manned satellite spacecraft with interior props made from the finest cardboard and plywood.
+The frenetic, disjointed score with percussive xylophone by Walter Greene opens and closes the film like a mid-Sixties science fiction television series.
+Think of it as a conglomeration of The Jetsons, Batman, and Lost in Space themes.
+Coupled with the then-trendy, opening animated graphicsa Corman trademarkand strategic placement of bold text, it suggests the viewer will hardly be able to contain themselves for an hour.
+This is the oft-told tale of evil twins (clones).

 Note: The point of this film has been used often after the US ended World War Two.
 To this day, according to many Hollywood scriptwriters, aliens are nearly always smarter than humans and arrive to warn us, in varying degrees of gullibility, about the use of nuclear weapons, their expected mutations from testing such, or the conquering of space, destroying its purity.
 The mere suggestion of such things masquerades as fact.